khu-tech/ab-environment/README.md

 ## Gotchas
 ####
-"delete appConfig" before assigning to new value, since appConfig is set in window.appConfig and is a global variable, refreshing the page will not update the current config on the same browser, may cause issues when agents load the Flex page.
+a. "delete appConfig" before assigning to new value, since appConfig is set in window.appConfig and is a global variable, refreshing the page will not update the current config on the same browser, may cause issues when agents load the Flex page.
+b. putting the environment a and environment b folder into same S3 bucket.
+During testing the feature, setting two environment in two different buckets caused CORS issue even though CORS configuration was set correctly to the S3 bucket.
+c. make sure to set the service base URL in .env file, and handle the case when appConfig is undefined.